capicua4454/arb-assist/README.md

 ```

 - You should encrypt your private key using smb-onchain locally, then transfer only the encrypted private key to your server.
-- Also, you need to transfer your license file for smb-copy that is tied to your server IP address.
+- Also, you need to transfer your license file for arb-assist that is tied to your server IP address.
-- You should rename config.toml.example to config.toml - this is the config file used by smb-copy
+- You should rename config.toml.example to config.toml - this is the config file used by arb-assist
-- Then, you should open config.toml using nano or another text editor to configure your settings for smb-copy.
+- Then, you should open config.toml using nano or another text editor to configure your settings for arb-assist.
-- You can use one of the examples on the smb-copy github as a starting template.
+- You can use one of the examples on the arb-assist github as a starting template.

 Your directory should look something like this:

 ![image](https://github.com/user-attachments/assets/9716935c-5b33-432e-a088-d0ea38d96f33)

 - *.license is your license file.
 It should have your IP address instead of 0.0.0.0
-- config.toml is the config file used by smb-copy, the config file used by smb-onchain will be generated after running smb-copy
+- config.toml is the config file used by arb-assist, the config file used by smb-onchain will be generated after running arb-assist
-- smb-copy is this script
+- arb-assist is this script
 - smb-onchain is the SolanaMevBot On-Chain bot

 First, increase the ulimit